πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Error

-void means "empty" — the function returns no value.
-The return statement can be omitted.
+void means "empty" — the function returns no value, so the return statement can be omitted.

 Q2.
 What are the variables declared in a function header called?